Diceycle/Arknights-Material-Planner/README.md

 In case you want to build the executable yourself you can run `build.py` and a `_dist` folder will be created with the distribution.
 Simply move the contents where you want them.

+## Troubleshooting

+* Q: The tool crashes on startup
+* Q: An operator recently got a new Module, but I don't see it in the tool, what happened?
+  * A: The tool caches Operator data, so it doesn't know an update was released.
+Go to the `data/upgradeCosts` folder and delete the file with the operator name.
+* Q: The tool keeps saying I need to navigate to the main menu or the depot even though I'm there already, what do I do?
+  * A: Disable any hotkey overlays you might have in your player, make sure not to overlap your mouse with the player.
+    If that does not work try increasing the `colorLeniency` config parameter.

 ## Configuration Reference